magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 ???+ notice

-    Because PySpigot is an active project in youth stages of development, you may encounter exceptions that are caused by a bug within PySpigot itself.
+    Because PySpigot is an active project in early stages of development, you may encounter exceptions that are caused by a bug within PySpigot itself.
 If something goes wrong with your script, and your debuging efforts have been futile, please [submit an issue on Github](https://github.com/magicmq/PySpigot/issues) or [join the Discord](https://discord.gg/f2u7nzRwuk) to ask for help.

 There are two types of errors that a script can produce: